1. Home

 Famine in Africa: The causes, history and how you can help

-Africa is on the brink of a devastating famine that threatens to leave millions at risk of extreme hunger.
 A humanitarian catastrophe looms as the conflict in Ukraine, rising food prices, locust plagues, the ongoing effects of the COVID-19 pandemic and extreme drought intertwine to create mass food insecurity across the continent.

-In the Horn of Africa, there have been four consecutive failed wet seasons, leaving millions unable to grow crops and sustain livestock, and at risk of extreme hunger.
+In the Horn of Africa, there have been five consecutive failed wet seasons, leaving millions unable to grow crops and sustain livestock, and at risk of extreme hunger.
 Without urgent humanitarian aid, we could soon see starvation on an unprecedented scale.

 Snapshot of the Africa Food Crisis